Phased Restart - Faculty and Staff

 Wayne E. Dannehl National Cross Country Course

-- Runners/Hikers are required to practice social distancing protocols
+- Runners and hikers are required to practice social distancing protocols

 - Only approved student residents allowed to live on campus.